-The Edinburgh Code Clinic will be running again this semester, starting Week 2 Monday 15:15-16:15, Thursdays 11:15-12:15 and Fridays 12.15-13.15 in GRID Collaborate 2.
+The Edinburgh Code Clinic will be running again this semester on Mondays 3:15-4:15pm and Thursdays 1:15-2:15pm in GRID Inspire and Collaborate 1.
 The Code Clinic is a drop-in session to ask questions about coding in general.
 There will be a lab helper to answer the questions, and you can bring code snippets on a laptop or USB stick to get help.

 Register on the app using their Heriot-Watt email address (not a personal email address)